Defending Inerrancy: Don't Be a Liberal Bible Critic

 From all this, you proclaim, with liberal "courage," over against conservative commitments to the inspiration and coherence of all apostolic writings, that Paul cannot be inspired by an all-knowing God, and his writings are limited and sometimes mistaken by his ordinary human perspective.
 He has to correct himself when experience proves his earlier efforts erroneous.

 Now here is one of the problems with such an imaginary scenario.
 Romans 15:14 combines both of those words (the so-called early and the so-called later) in one verse: "And concerning you, my brethren, I myself also am convinced that you yourselves are full of goodness, filled with all knowledge and able also to admonish one another."
 In other words, there is nothing, in Paul's mind, inconsistent in saying both of these things about the same people at the same time.
 Being "full of goodness" and "filled with all knowledge" is not meant to imply perfection.
 It does not mean that the people are beyond the need for admonition and correction.
-The "fullness" is not a fullness of sinless perfection, but fullness of sufficiency for ministry, that is, the church in
+The "fullness" is not a fullness of sinless perfection, but the fullness of sufficiency for ministry, that is, the church in Rome had all the goodness and knowledge it needed to minister effectively to each other through admonition and correction.

 Loving God's inerrant word with you,